Kiddo-Xiao/cmis-25SP-P3-PhysicalUI/README.md

 - Doesn't consider arrow mass in the speed calculation
 - Simple multiplicative model rather than proper physics simulation

-**TODO Improvements:**
-- Implement a more physically accurate model that accounts for stored potential energy
-- Consider the arrow mass and its effect on final velocity
-- Account for energy transfer efficiency between bow and arrow
-- Add damping factors to simulate real-world energy losses

 ### `estimate_draw_force(bow_thickness, bow_curvature, limb_stiffness)`

 This method estimates the force required to fully draw the bow based on its physical parameters.